 H-1B Visa Special Education Paraprofessional Jobs

-Special Education Paraprofessional roles in public school districts and nonprofit learning centers regularly appear on H-1B filings, particularly for candidates with degrees in special education, applied behavior analysis, or a closely related field.
+Special Education Paraprofessional roles in public school districts and nonprofit learning centers regularly appear on H-1B visa filings, particularly for candidates with degrees in special education, applied behavior analysis, or a closely related field.
 Specialty occupation classification depends on the employer documenting that the role requires a bachelor's degree minimum.

-See All Special Education Paraprofessional JobsOverview
+Find H-1B Visa Special Education Paraprofessional JobsOverview

-Showing 5 of 11+ Special Education Paraprofessional jobs
+Showing 5 of 25+ Special Education Paraprofessional jobs

-See all Special Education Paraprofessional jobs
+See all Special Education Paraprofessional Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Special Education Paraprofessional roles.